Panamint Range

 The Panamint Range is a short rugged fault-block mountain range in the northern Mojave Desert, within Death Valley National Park in Inyo County, eastern California.
+A small part of the southern end of the range is in San Bernardino County.
 Dr. Darwin French is credited as applying the term Panamint in 1860 during his search for the fabled Gunsight Lode.
-The orographic identity has been liberally applied for decades to include other ranges.

 The origin of the name is the Paiute or Koso word Panümünt or Pa (water) and nïwïnsti (person).

 Geography

 The range runs north–south for approximately 100 mi through Inyo County, forming the western wall of Death Valley and separating it from the Panamint Valley to the west.
 The range is part of the Basin and Range Province, at the western end of the Great Basin.

 The highest peak in the range is Telescope Peak, with an elevation of 11043 ft.

 Features

 Both Mount Whitney above the Owens Valley and Badwater Basin in Death Valley are visible from certain vantage points in the Panamint Range, making it one of few places where one can simultaneously see both the highest and lowest points in the contiguous United States.
 Dante's View east of Death Valley is another.

 Being a sky island habitat of the Mojave Desert, with more precipitation and temperature variation than the desert floor and hills, there are various plant and animal species endemic to the Panamint Range.